ionos-cloud/faq-documentation/general-information/frequently-asked-questions/trial-conditions.md

 ### Can I observe my trial resource usage?

 You can display the resources you are currently using in the DCD.
 This overview includes CPU, RAM, Storage, and IP addresses.
-Traffic, Windows licenses, backup, or S3 object storage are not currently displayed but can be viewed in detail using our billing API.
+Traffic, Windows licenses, backup, or S3 object storage are not currently displayed but can be viewed in detail using our [<mark style="color:blue;">Billing API</mark>](https://api.ionos.com/docs/billing/v3/).

 ### What happens if I run out of testing resources?